top of page

 • Safety: Make sure you pack a headlamp and take your time hiking downhill.

-5. McLean Game Refuge (Granby)
+5. McLean Game Refuge (Granby, CT) - Full Hiking Trail System

 • Size: 4,400-acre refuge